kobe1980/ShareLib/README.md

 Then modify config/config.json to match your environment

-modify node_modules/digest.key.json to set your own key
+modify node_modules/digest/config/digest.key.json to set your own key or file

 run node server.js